-Unlike traditional online shops, these digital marketplaces bring together multiple vendors to sell products or services.
+Unlike single vendor commerce, these digital marketplaces bring together multiple vendors to sell products or services.
 The most visible examples today tend to be business-to-consumer (B2C) or consumer-to-consumer (C2C), like Etsy and eBay — but it’s not for lack of opportunity on the business-to-business (B2B) side.

 In fact, 73% of B2B buyers use digital channels, yet just 11% cite digital as their preferred purchasing method.
 And according to McKinsey & Company, 70-80% of B2B buyers prefer digital self-service to in-person interactions due to the added convenience and speed.
 The takeaway?
 Companies do want to buy online.
 They just aren’t satisfied with many of the options that are out there right now.

 This provides a unique opportunity for B2B companies to digitize their own processes with a B2B multi-vendor marketplace platform.
 If operators create an attractive multi-vendor marketplace model for B2B, they’ll capture that pent-up demand for better online-buying experiences between businesses.

 Operating a multi-vendor marketplace may be a nascent model for B2B, but companies that are leveraging one have already begun outperforming their less-innovative peers.
 72% of B2B companies that established a marketplace saw their market share grow in the past two years.
 Among businesses that did not, only 42% showed growth over this period.